infinitydaemon/OpSec-Kernel/Documentation/driver-api/scsi.rst

 high-end systems.

-The SAS transport class contains common code to deal with SAS HBAs, an approximated representation of SAS topologies in the driver model, and various sysfs attributes to expose these topologies and management interfaces to userspace.
+The SAS transport class contains common code to deal with SAS HBAs, an aproximated representation of SAS topologies in the driver model, and various sysfs attributes to expose these topologies and management interfaces to userspace.